Jeach/xds/README.md

 Example replication configuration for the "MyDomain:SomeUser" model:

- > 1 replication in group "NorthAmerica" and in zone "Zone 1".
+ >> 1 replication in group "NorthAmerica" and in zone "Zone 1"
- > 1 replication in group "NorthAmerica" and in zone "Zone 2".
+ >> 1 replication in group "NorthAmerica" and in zone "Zone 2"
- > 1 replication in group "Europe" and in zone "\*" (meaning "any" zone such that it will be determined by the system).
+ >> 1 replication in group "Europe" and in zone "\*" (meaning "any" zone such that it will be determined by the system)

 ASYNC/Even-Driven API
 -----------------------------------------------------------------------------------------------------------